sagemath/grant-europe/2014-09-08-meeting-report.rst

 - "abstracting" the work packages, making them less Sage technicalities- centric, and more fitting into the grant call.

 The consortium structure was discussed and roughly decided upon (see below).
-It will be a relatively small group of sites, with more than one active person per site, with substantial project-related activities going.
-(Also important due to a significant administrative overhead imposed on each site).
-Given the shift in scope, it was felt that Steve should become the overall administrative lead, while Nicolas remain responsible for the Sage-related technical matters of the grant.
+It will be a relatively small group of sites, with more than one active person per site, and substantial project-related activities going.
+Part of the rationale for this is the significant administrative overhead imposed on each site.
+Given the shift in scope, Nicolas and Steve agreed to share the burden of the lead, with Steve being administratively the official overall lead, while Nicolas would focus more on leading the concrete work packages of the grant.

 Further, we worked on `punchlines <PunchLines.rst>`_ for the proposal,